 The Lands Tribunal also has the power to discharge or modify a restrictive covenant, if it obsolete, impedes a reasonable use of the land or the discharge or modification or cause no injury.

 This method is where the land owner transfers to the promoter a strip of land adjacent to, or across, the land owner’s property.
-This has the effect of preventing any buyer of the land owner’s property (with the benefit of satisfactory planning permission) from developing the land.
+This has the effect of preventing any buyer of the land owner’s property from developing the land.
 A developer would then require access over the ransom strip to the public highway and a buyer will not be able to proceed unless the promoter sells the ransom strip, or grants a right of way over it, for the purpose of development, in return for payment.
 One hazard, however, with a ransom strip, is that a land owner might be able to negotiate access across neighbouring land, rendering any ransom strip worthless.
 In addition, the ransom strip’s existence may have an adverse effect on the property’s market value and the amount that the land owner realises on the sale to a buyer.
 If a land owner needs to raise finance, again it may also cause difficulties.

 Even where this method is successful in securing the payment due to the promoter under the Land Promotion Agreement, often the amount achieved by the ransom strip owner may actually be less than expected.